How Long Is Too Long Without Sex in a Relationship?

 Some of these may lead to a temporary drop in sexual activity, whereas others may have you questioning your sexual compatibility.

 While your sex life may not be as wild as it was in the beginning, you can still have a happy and fulfilling long-term relationship without sex.
-It all comes down to your and your partner's needs.
+It all comes down to your and your partner's sexual needs.
+It’s not always an easy topic to bring up, but it’s important to discuss these desires, so one person isn’t dealing with sexual frustration with no release.

 How often should a couple have sex?